-A Partnership of USGS, The Nature Conservancy, and Wildlife Conservation Society under the Science for Nature and People Partnership
+A Partnership of USGS, The Nature Conservancy, and Wildlife Conservation Society.
+All under the Science for Nature and People Partnership (SNAPP).

-In recognition of World Water Day and in conjunction with the White House Water Summit, the U.S. Geological Survey is raising awareness of water issues and potential solutions in the United States.
+So recognizing World Water Day and with the White House Water Summit.
+So our U.S. Geological Survey is raising awareness of water issues.
+As well as potential solutions in the United States.

-Carter noted that both historical and recent droughts not only cause great economic hardships, but they also are often ecologically devastating.
-Droughts, which have ravaged much of the United States in recent years, are estimated to have resulted in more than $100 billion in damages between 1980 and 2000.
+Carter noted that both historical and recent droughts not only cause great economic hardships.
+However they also are often ecologically devastating.
+Droughts, which have ravaged much of the United States in recent years.
+These droughts estimated resulting in more than $100 billion in damages.
+That’s only the beginning of between 1980 and 2000.

-Working group co-lead Molly Cross, North America WCS climate change adaptation coordinator, emphasized that for people to be adequately prepared for drought they need to understand how drought-impacted ecosystems can harm human communities, such as through increased wildfire hazards or through adverse effects on fish and wildlife valued for hunting- and angling-based economies.
-“By raising awareness and understanding about these ecological impacts of drought, we’ll be able to help people all over the country make informed decisions to prepare for and respond to long-term drought,” Cross added.
+Working group co-lead Molly Cross, North America WCS climate change adaptation coordinator, emphasized that for people to be adequately prepared for drought they need to understand how drought-impacted ecosystems can harm human communities.
+Similarly such as through increased wildfire hazards or through adverse effects on fish.
+Also and wildlife valued for hunting and angling-based economies.

 Products from the SNAPP Ecological Drought Working Group tailored to add value to state and local drought planning, including in the Upper Missouri headwaters of Montana.
 In 2015, five counties in this region declaring disaster areas due to their extreme drought conditions.